swamiiyer/swamiiyer.github.io/_pages/cs451/course_info.md

 - Come to each class on time and stay for the entire session.
 If you have to leave early, let the instructor know in advance.
 - Have your mobile phone silenced or turned off during the entire session.
+- Use of earphone/headphone during the session is not permitted.
+- Use of a laptop during the session is permitted only for class purposes.
 - Do not talk to each other during the session.
 If you have any questions, bring them up to the instructor.

 #### Piazza